WINDELLS OVER THE YEARS

 2010 – More concrete was added to the Concrete Jungle, cabins were renovated, the first Windells Academy classroom was added to campus, purchased another private lift for the on hill facilities.
 Purchased first Windells Camp bus, purchased our second air bag, add an air bag to the main campus, added two dry slopes, one with boxes and rails and one for launching into an air bag.

-2011 – Purchased two more airbags, Windells Academy student, Nick Goepper wins his first professional freestyle ski event.
+2011 – Purchased two more airbags, Windells Academy student, Nick Goepper wins his first professional freestyle ski event at the Dew tour.